Unclaimed Royalty Payments: How to Find Yours

 - Colorado: colorado.gov/treasury/unclaimed-property

 Oklahoma Corporation Commission mineral owner escrow.
 Oklahoma has a separate escrow system specifically for mineral owner funds held by the OCC.
-Search their mineral owner escrow account database independently from the general unclaimed property search.
+Commission rules require that pooling bonuses and royalties belonging to unlocatable parties in a pooling order be remitted to this account.
+Search the MOEA database independently from the general unclaimed property search, or call the mineral owner line at (405) 521-2613.

 How to Claim